altdesktop/i3-style/themes/base16/README.md

 Base16-builder works with YAML scheme defintions and ERB templates.

-If you to know how to use it, check its [usage](https://github.com/chriskempson/base16-builder#usage) part.
+If you want to know how to use it, check its [usage](https://github.com/chriskempson/base16-builder#usage) part.